“But his delight is in the law of the Lord, and in that law doth he meditate day and night” (Psalm 1:2).

 The idea was to get His Word inside, to digest it as surely as one takes in meat and vegetables for nourishment and sustenance, and to grow thereby.

-The image of taking in food and having it become part of your being is an apt metaphor for God’s children receiving the Word and assimilating it into our lives.
+The image of ingesting food which then becomes part and parcel of your very existence is an apt metaphor for God’s children receiving the Word and assimilating it into our lives.

 Man lives by every word that proceeds from the mouth of God.
-Moses said it, Jesus quoted it, and no one has improved on that statement since.
+Moses said it, Jesus repeated it, and no one has improved on that statement since.

 Sadly, too few Christians are living that truth today.